angular/angular/aio/content/start/index.md

 <div class="alert is-helpful">

-Learn more: See [Component Interaction](guide/component-interaction "Components & Templates > Component Interaction") for more information about listening for events from child components, reading child properties or invoking child methods, and using a service for bi-directional communication within the family.
+See [Component Interaction](guide/component-interaction "Components & Templates > Component Interaction") for more information about listening for events from child components, reading child properties or invoking child methods, and using a service for bi-directional communication between components.

 </div>